-All off-street parking spaces on the eastsideeast shall be located a no less a minimum of landwardThis is based on the recorded Binding Site Plan (AFN 201701205001) for the former Tank Farm property other a minimum of seventy-five feet landward of the ordinary high water mark.
+All off-street parking spaces on the eastsideeast of Park Avenue within the shoreline jurisdiction shall be located a no less than aminimum of five feet from the landward edge of the promenade.
+This is based on the recorded Binding Site Plan (AFN 201701205001) for the former Tank Farm property.
+All other off-street parking spaces along the remainder of the shoreline zone shall be a minimum of seventy-five feet landward of the ordinary high water mark.
 (Ord.
 1295 § 10 (Exh.
 1B) (part), 2011)